Residential aged care providers supporting NDIS participants became registered with the NDIS Commission on 1 December 2020

 - promote positive behaviour support.

 If you are an NDIS participant living in residential aged care, this change does not affect the supports that you receive.
 Your RAC provider and their workers are already required to abide by the NDIS Code of Conduct, which upholds your right to be treated with respect, free from exploitation, violence, abuse and neglect.
+They are also required to deliver supports to you that meet the standards, to let us know about serious incidents that affect you, and to deliver behaviour supports protections, if you need them, the same as all other NDIS providers.

 Who to call if you have a complaint